Alimodian: Culture

 The annual patronal town fiesta is celebrated every 22 September in honor of Saint Thomas of Villanova.
 There are several week long activities and shows prior to the highlights of the celebration and a feria is put up to entertain and celebrate with the people.
-Since the town is a deeply Catholic municipality, religious practices and customs are being observed during the Lent, the Flores de Mayo and Christmas.
-Pilgrims flock to the popular Agony Hill to make the Way of the Cross during the Holy Week.
+Since the town is a deeply Catholic municipality, religious practices and customs are being observed during Lent, the Flores de Mayo and Christmas.
+Pilgrims flock to the popular Agony Hill to make the Way of the Cross during Easter Holy Week.

-There are many activities, programs and food festival around the town plaza during Christmas including Christmas tree and lantern competition.
+There are many activities, programs and food festivals around the town plaza during Christmas including Christmas tree and lantern competition.

 Tourism

-Alimodian is a small picturesque farming town of 38,000 people.
+Alimodian is a small picturesque farming town of around 40,000 people.
 It is known for its rugged cloud-capped mountains, fertile vast lands, majestic hills and a clean, beautiful and tidy environment to picture a distinctive central Iloilo town.
-Its colorful but meaningful past contributed a lot to shape the course of history not only in the province of Iloilo but also the entire Western Visayas region.
+Its colorful but meaningful past contributed to shape the course of history not only in the province of Iloilo but also the entire Western Visayas region.